 So how does the front taper length effect the weight of the first 20 feet of line?

-Take two extremes: a level 3wt line and a 3wt continuous (long) tapered line.
+Take these two true to 3 weight lines : a level line and a continuous (long) tapered line.
 Long continuous tapered lines surfaced in the 1930’s, developed for Spey casting long distances with ease, with majority of the weight closer to the middle of the line.
 Typically the taper continues for the first 30 feet of line or more.
 The first 30ft of both these lines weigh the same: 100 grains.
 See the chart below, at 30 feet the lines intersect at 100 grains.
 However, the respective weights of the first 15 feet, the part we most use for twigging, are very different.
 The first 15 feet of the level line weighs twice as much as the continuous taper, and as such would load the rod more.
 In between the two is a classic line with a 7.5 ft. front taper.

 Why do lines taper?